riteshthapa/php_confirmation/README.md

 permission to add computer science tutor's name, availablity, personal information(like email).
 With this program cs website admin should be able to remove and modify the class name or added tutor.

-However, there was multiple groups working in a same projects only the best one was selected and listed in the webiste.
+However, there was multiple groups working in a same projects only the best one was selected and listed in the website.
 This version of tutor scheduling feature has not been added :)